-In addition to the January 2011 trial in the City of St. Louis case discussed above, as of April 30, 2010, there were 38 Engle progeny cases that are scheduled for trial in 2010 and 2011.
-The Company and/or Liggett and other cigarette manufacturers are currently named as defendants in each of these cases.
+In addition to the January 2011 trial in the City of St. Louis case and the May 2011 trial in the Brown case, both discussed above, as of June 30, 2010, there were 43 Engle progeny cases that are scheduled for trial in 2010 and 2011.
+The Company and/or Liggett and other cigarette manufacturers are currently named as defendants in each of these cases, although as a case proceeds, one or more defendants may ultimately be dismissed from the action.
 Cases against other cigarette manufacturers are also currently scheduled for trial in 2010 and 2011.
 Trial dates are subject to change.